Collision Repair News

 Continue Reading...

-Corrosion Protection Guidelines: BMW/Mini
+Corrosion Protection Guidelines: Ford/Lincoln

 A key factor in collision repair is making long-lasting repairs.
 When a vehicle is repaired, many areas of corrosion protection are disturbed.
 This creates corrosion hot spots that left untreated will lead to corrosion and potentially a repair failure.
 However, there are certain precautions that can be taken to safely and properly restore the corrosion protection throughout the repair process.
 OEMs often give specifications on restoring corrosion protection.
 These specifications generally include seam sealer, adhesives, foam fillers, and cavity waxes.
-Let’s take a look at what BMW/Mini says.
+Let’s take a look at what Ford/Lincoln says.

 Continue Reading...

-Structural Sectioning Procedures: Volkswagen
+Structural Sectioning Procedures: Jaguar Land Rover

 Ask I-CAR receives many technical inquiries referring to sectioning.
 The collision repair industry wants to know where can you section, does the OEM have a sectioning procedure, and where can I find the sectioning procedure?
 Most OEMs allow sectioning to outer body panels and the front and rear rails.
 Sectioning reinforcements is not as common, as most reinforcements are replaced at factory seams.